 - If your existing mortgage is higher; a home improvement loan will loan up to 80% of the value of your home.
 Bank of the West is the leading bank in this arena currently.

 - If you have a small mortgage with a rate higher than 3.75%, you can refinance and pull out the money for construction.
 This option has the least amount of strings attached to the money.

-- If you are combining household, you can take the income from the sale of one house and use that to build an Inspired In-law.
+- If you are combining households, you can take the income from the sale of one house and use that to build an Inspired In-law.
 That way you can leave your inheritance, in the form of an addition, to your children without tax liabilities.

 - Apply for a traditional construction loan.